Football of yesteryear was famed for its drinking culture, which allowed many renegade characters to thrive in the game.

 El Diego has probably had more wild nights out than we’ve had hot dinners.
 This, after all, is a man who joined Barcelona for a world-record fee then missed three months of a season after contracting hepatitis.

 The Argentine’s thirst for a party remains unquenchable.
-Last year he returned to Naples to receive honarary citizenship and, after been seen struggling to cut a cake after one too many, ended the night sat atop a van leading chants of ‘whoever is not cheering is a Juventus fan’.
+In 2017 he returned to Naples to receive honourary citizenship and, after been seen struggling to cut a cake after one too many, ended the night sat atop a van leading chants of ‘whoever is not cheering is a Juventus fan’.

 Maradona goes outside his hotel in Naples, sits on top of a van & leads a chant: